 By integrating information on investments in the development of local communities, both from government and donor funds, through compiling numerous data on concrete investments or program allocation thereof, with the support of the IT system and a comprehensive software program, the Register provides the basis for the implementation of a policy of balanced regional development.

-Data on investments for the years 2019, 2020, 2021, and 2022 enable a more comprehensive monitoring and comparative analyses of these investments, for the purpose of further planning of investments in the development of certain regions, with the goal of reducing regional disparities and improving regional competitiveness.
+Data on investments for the years 2020, 2021, 2022 and the first half of 2023 enable a more comprehensive monitoring and comparative analyses of these investments, for the purpose of further planning of investments in the development of certain regions, with the goal of reducing regional disparities and improving regional competitiveness.

 The Register database, the Register Map database and the Register Map are integral parts of the Register.

 The Register database is an electronic database on regional development incentives, realized in the Republic of Serbia through the authority responsible for data entry (hereinafter: the ARDE).
 The ARDE enter data into the Register database through their authorized officials using the application for the keeping of the Register, in accordance with the User Instruction Manual for Working with the Register’s Application.

 Each ARDE enters data from its own field of competence or activity, based on the records, i.e. databases kept by and available to the ARDE itself.